deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

-Cursors are rolled forward at the end of successful tasks, are not rolled forward in the case of failure, and can be manually set backwards using the update_cursors command in registry_tool to reprocess a past action.
+Cursors are rolled forward at the end of successful tasks, are not rolled forward in the case of failure, and can be manually set backwards using the `nomulus update_cursors` command to reprocess a past action.

 The following cursor types are defined: